Rothenburg ob der Tauber: Where paths cross

 The Castle Road

 The numerous museums allow you to immerse yourself into the daily life of the middle ages and the Renaissance.
-The medieval crimes museum documents how justice was brought in these terrifying ages where carnal punishment lived in heyday.
+The medieval crime museum documents how justice was brought in these terrifying ages where carnal punishment lived in the heyday.
+To better understand this era, you can a night watchman tour.
 On a lighter and more joyful note, the Christmas museum allows you to experience the magic of the German Christmas markets year-round.
+Also, don’t forget to take the time to walk around the old town walls.

 Pro tip: During winter, make sure to bring a scarf as it can get very windy at the top of the tower.